-A dead battery, or one too weak to start the engine, may not mean the battery needs to be replaced.
-For example, it may mean that the alternator is not charging the battery properly.
+A dead battery or one too weak to start the engine may be the result of a defect in the charging system or other electrical component.
 If there is any doubt about the cause of the problem, see your dealer.
-If you need to replace the battery, follow the steps under Cleaning the Battery & Cables.
+If you need to replace the battery, see Cleaning the Battery & Cables.